cansarigol/pdbr/README.md

 ![](/images/image5.png)

 ## Config
+Config is specified in **setup.cfg** and can be local or global.
+Local config (current working directory) has precedence over global (default) one.
+Global config must be located in `$XDG_CONFIG_HOME/pdbr/` directory.

 ### Style
-In order to use Rich's traceback, style, and theme, set **setup.cfg**.
+In order to use Rich's traceback, style, and theme:

 ```
 [pdbr]